 Our quality assurance begins as soon as the first census information arrives and continues throughout the processing steps.
 We look for unusual or unlikely patterns in the data and we check that our processes have worked as expected.

 This work covers a wide range of checks and includes carrying out the Census Quality Survey.
-As detailed in our quality assurance plans on the ONS website, we also use other data sources to cross-check census information.
+As detailed in , we also use other data sources to cross-check census information.
 We protect that information in the same way as we protect census information.
 Find out about how we keep information secure.

 Coronavirus (COVID-19) impacts